acl-org/eacl-2024/_pages/home.md

 <h2>Welcome!</h2>

 The Association for Computational Linguistics (ACL) invites you to participate in the 2019 Annual Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT) in Minneapolis, USA.
-NAACL-HLT 2019 will be held at the [Hyatt Regency](https://www.hyatt.com/en-US/hotel/minnesota/hyatt-regency-minneapolis/msprm) in Minneapolis from June 2nd through 7th, 2019.
-The social event will be held on Tuesday, June 4th at the [Minneapolis Institute of Art](https://new.artsmia.org/).
+NAACL-HLT 2019 will be held at the [Hyatt Regency](https://www.hyatt.com/en-US/hotel/minnesota/hyatt-regency-minneapolis/msprm) in Minneapolis from <strong>June 2nd through 7th, 2019.</strong><br><br> The social event will be held on Tuesday, June 4th at the [Minneapolis Institute of Art](https://new.artsmia.org/).
 We will update this website with more information as it becomes available.

 <h2 id="dates">Important Dates</h2>